hundredrabbits/thebook/north_pacific_logbook.md

 Beautiful night.
 Winds are calm now, as we have left the bad patch of weather behind.
 I can see the stars!
 Also, the bio luminescence in the water is crazy!
 Every wave splashing stirs up an explosion of sparkling green light.
 We feel better now, as we survived yet another hard moment.
 The coast lies ahead, we are near but can't see its outline yet.

 ##### 0800
-"LAND!"
-Devine screams at me as I sleep.
-"LAND!"
-I scream back at him, sitting up in the bed.
+"**LAND!**" Devine screams at me as I sleep. "**LAND!**" I scream back at him, sitting up in the bed.
 It's land!
 It's here!
 It's REAL.
 We are almost home!
 Except, the wind has died, and we are motoring.
 We've got a full tank plus an extra can, we'll be good to make it to Victoria with this.
 We hope to sail part of the way though, wind permitting.
 The entrance buoy is 37 km (20 nm) away!
 Then, we're that much closer to Victoria Harbour—another big milestone.
 Shipping is heavy, especially as we near the buoy, but it is easy to plan with AIS.
 We do our best to stay out of their way.

 ##### 1200
 We are passing the entrance buoy and the Swiftsure Bank.
-The current is against us, but it is supposed to switch soon and we'll have 2 km/h (1 knot) with us.
+The current is against us, but it is supposed to switch soon and we'll have 1 kn with us.
 We continue to motor as we lie in the path of ships, we need to steer further to clear the busy lanes.

 We can see land on both sides!
 The day is perfect, just perfect.
 Well, it would be perfect if there was wind!
 Devine makes soba and serves it with our last Tetra-pak of soft tofu.